EpicLPer/Sonoff_GK-200MP2-B_Dump/README.md

 I'll provide as much info here as possible so you guys can hopefully work out a way to make this camera cloudless!
 It's a nice (and cheap) little piece of hardware that could be perfect for a modded firmware to simply make it an ONFIV compatible camera with PTZ controlls.
 As of now it only provides a somewhat low bitrate RTSP stream with just 10FPS.

+**PS.: Don't forget to check out the Wiki where you can add or get more info about protocols and more!
+You can also contribute to it if you want :)**

 # Contributions
 Thanks to the awesome people listed here who helped me to successfully dump the firmware and analyse it!
 * [Toble_Miner](https://twitter.com/Toble_Miner/)